Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Agustus 2025 12.27.34 UTC
+- WIB: Kamis, 28 Agustus 2025 13.39.09 UTC
-- WITA: Kamis, 28 Agustus 2025 13.27.34 UTC
+- WITA: Kamis, 28 Agustus 2025 14.39.09 UTC
-- WIT: Kamis, 28 Agustus 2025 14.27.34 UTC
+- WIT: Kamis, 28 Agustus 2025 15.39.09 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational